awgrover/Every-for-arduino/README.md

 Resists drift by "re-aligning" when it detects that the interval has expired.
 E.g. if it should happen every 100 msec, but you don't test till 30msec late (i.e. at 130msec), it will fire, and re-align to fire at 200msec.
 Thus, it's not an interval, it's "_on_ every n msec".
 For small amounts of drift, this is probably nice.
-For larger amounts, might be confusing (see Timer).
+For larger amounts, might be confusing (see Every::Timer).

 There's no suspend/stop.
 That would add at least 1 boolean more memory!